calboo/Wigglewave/README.md

 # Wigglewave

-Wigglewave is a FORTRAN code that uses a finite difference method to solve the linearised governing equations for a torsion Alfv&egrave;n wave propagating in a plasma with negligible plasma beta and in a force-free axisymmetric magnetic field with no azimuthal component embedded in a high density divergent tube structure.
+Wigglewave is a FORTRAN code that uses a finite difference method to solve the linearised governing equations for Torsional Alfv&egrave;n Waves (TAWs) propagating in a plasma with negligible plasma beta and in a force-free axisymmetric magnetic field with no azimuthal component embedded in a high density divergent tube structure.

 Wigglewave is fourth order in time and space using a fourth-order central difference scheme for calculating spatial derivatives and a fourth-order Runge-Kutta (RK4) scheme for updating at each timestep.
 The solutions calculated are the perturbations to the velocity, v and to the magnetic field, b.
 All variables are calculated over a uniform grid in radius r and height z.
 An in-depth explanation of the code can be found in the accompanying PDF document Wigglewave_equations.pdf.